hwipl/blog/drafts/vpn_with_wireguard_and_ansible/README.md

 ```

 Again, the file name of the configuration file determines the name of the
-wireguard network interface.
+WireGuard network interface.
 The name is `wg0.conf`, so the name of the network
 interface is `wg0`.

 The `[Interface]` section in the configuration file specifies the settings of
-the wireguard client. `ListenPort` specifies the UDP port number of the client
+the WireGuard client. `ListenPort` specifies the UDP port number of the client
 and is set to `51000`. `Address` is the IP address including the prefix length
 of the client inside the VPN.
 In Site 1, it is `10.20.21.2/24` for Client 1,
 `10.20.21.3/24` for Client 2 and `10.20.21.4/24` for Client 3.
 In Site 2, it is